Geometric Neural Network based on Phase Space for BCI-EEG decoding: Related Work

 \subsection{Geometry Transformation in EEG data}

-Geometry Transformation (GT) in EEG analysis involves applying a transformation function to the data~\cite{roy2019deep, cedric2022benchmark, EEGManyPipelinesPreProcessing:2020, carrara2023classification}.
-This process commonly includes standard pre-processing transformations like resampling, band-passing, and filtering, which have been proven to enhance model performance and biomarker discovery~\cite{mne:2013, Jas2016AutorejectAA, ablin2018faster, lotte2018review, biomarkers:2023}.
+Geometry Transformation (GT)~\cite{roy2019deep, cedric2022benchmark, EEGManyPipelinesPreProcessing:2020, carrara2024classification} in EEG analysis involves standard pre-processing transformations like resampling, band-passing, and filtering, which have been proven to enhance model performance and biomarker discovery~\cite{mne:2013, Jas2016AutorejectAA, ablin2018faster, lotte2018review, biomarkers:2023}.
 Data augmentation, a regularization geometry transformation, has been acknowledged for its role in enhancing brain decoding in EEG, with its benefits varying depending on the task~\cite{rommel2022cadda, cedric2022benchmark}.
 While these transformations can improve the learning processing, these steps usually do not consider the non-stationary dynamics properties of the biological signal.
 Our approach broadens this scope by incorporating transformations that consider phase reconstruction in terms of its components of nonlinear dynamics.

 In the context of delay embedding phase geometry transformation, \citet{chen2021high} demonstrated the effectiveness of phase embedding in neural networks for one-dimensional bio-signal reconstruction, but without addressing the non-euclidean nature of the signal.
 Our methodology, in contrast, considers the non-euclidean geometry, thereby enriching the learning process.
-The studies by \citet{carrara2023classification} and \citet{ZHOU2024105572} align with our approach in their use of phase delays and (cross-)covariance matrices for EEG decoding.
-Our work, on the other hand, differentiates by fully leveraging the capabilities of the SPD matrix in Riemannian Neural Networks, allowing for more efficient, interpretable layers and achieving superior performance within challenging scenarios with a reduced number of channels.
+The studies by \citet{carrara2024classification} and \citet{ZHOU2024105572} align with our approach in their use of phase delays and (cross-)covariance matrices for EEG decoding.
+Our work, on the other hand, fully leverages the capabilities of the SPD matrix in Riemannian Neural Networks, allowing for more efficient, interpretable layers and achieving superior performance within challenging scenarios with a reduced number of channels.